RamaAbbas/RamaAbbas/README.md

 # Hi, I'm Rama Abbas

-Backend Software Engineer with 5 years of experience building and owning backend systems for startups and digital products.
+Full-stack Software Engineer with 5 years of experience building and owning systems for startups and digital products.

 ## About Me
 - Backend-focused engineer specialized in PHP, Laravel, and Symfony
+- Experienced in HTML/CSS/JavaScript and UI engineering.
 - Experienced in APIs, payments, marketplaces, and real-time systems
 - Strong background in database design, performance optimization, queues, and caching
 - Comfortable working in fast-moving teams and owning production features end to end